clarkwinkelmann/flarum-ext-godot-embed/README.md

 bbcode parameters (all optional):

 - `filesize=INT`: `pck` file size in bytes.
 Automatically populated when using FoF Upload.
 Necessary for progress bar to be visible.
+- `version=TEXT`: The unique key of a version defined in the admin panel.
 - `cover=URL`: URL to an image file that will be rendered as background before the game is loaded.
 - `args=TEXT`: Arguments to pass to Godot Engine.
 Will be parsed similarly to command line arguments and merged with `--main-pack` argument.
 - `width=NUMBER` (default 600): Width of embedded player in pixels.